echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `stream_player_target_help`: Whether or not to produce stream entries for players who activate writeups on a target.
 * `log_failed_claims`: Log failed claim attempts?
 * `team_encrypted_claims_allowed`: Should we allow claims of flags across teams?
+* `target_metadata_visible`: Whether or not metadata will be visible to normal players.
+Admins get to see the metadata no matter this settting.

 ## String and numeric key/val pairs